waffle-iron/moderndeveloper-questionnaire/encyclopedia/sub.md

 > A subscript is a number, figure, symbol, or indicator that is smaller than their normal line of type and is set slightly below it.<sup>1</sup>

-As a fundamental rule, you should use this element only to mark up typographical conventions with specific meanings, as for mathematical expressions.
+As a fundamental rule, you should use this element only to mark up typographical conventions with specific meanings, as for chemical formulas and mathematical indices.

 ## Syntax

 ```
-        <sub [<attributes>…​] > Subscripted Text </sub>
+        <sub [<attributes>…]> Subscripted Text </sub>
 ```

 The *sub* element has the following properties: